 - a.
-A MOBILITY MANAGEMENT plan (MMP) is required for all DEVELOPMENT and for Coordinated DEVELOPMENT Special Permit applications. - Development review applications are not considered complete and will not be scheduled for a public hearing until the Director of Mobility has approved the a.
-The Director of Mobility, or their designee, is responsible for reviewing, conditioning, approving, and denying MOBILITY MANAGEMENT plans and annual reports.
+A MOBILITY MANAGEMENT plan (MMP) is required for all DEVELOPMENT and for Coordinated DEVELOPMENT Special Permit applications. - b.
+Development review applications are not considered complete and will not be scheduled for a public hearing until the Director of Mobility has approved the proposed MOBILITY MANAGEMENT plan.

-- proposed mobility management plan. - c.
-Review boards may not issue a special permit, Site Plan Approval, or Hardship Variance; and the Building Official may not issue a zoning compliance certificate, Building Permit, certificate of occupancy, or any other permit; until the Director of Mobility has approved the proposed MOBILITY MANAGEMENT plan.
+c.
+Review boards may not issue a special permit, Site Plan Approval, or Hardship Variance; and the BUILDING OFFICIAL may not issue a zoning compliance certificate, BUILDING Permit, certificate of occupancy, or any other permit; until the Director of Mobility has approved the proposed MOBILITY MANAGEMENT plan.